 APLR was supported by the U.S. Agency for International Development and received technical assistance from Terra Institute.

 Helped a company within Rexnord Aerospace Division enhance its leadership practices and adopt a quality improvement program that increased sales 75% and tripled profits.

-- Assisted CEO to improve teamwork and communication on his senior management team.
+- Assisted its CEO to improve teamwork and communication on his senior management team.
 Interviewed and conducted surveys of senior and middle managers, facilitated senior management retreats, and facilitated monthly strategic sessions with senior managers.

-- Conducted training on teamwork, communication and quality improvement.
+- Conducted training on teamwork, communication, and quality improvement.

 - Implemented a Total Quality Management program that improved product quality, productivity, and customer satisfaction.

 “Financially good things are happening – .. sales volume will be 75% higher, profits have tripled … Or experience with Dr. Reed has been enjoyable, beneficial and productive – a tough trio to beat!.”

 “…Dr. Jonathan Reed was selected from a “short list” of four companies, primarily do to the teamwork and communication training cited in the first phase of his proposal. … With more open communication, the management group held “off site” sessions with Dr. Reed to develop strategy.
 First, we evolved foundation elements of mission/vision/values – then on to market segmentation, SWOT analysis, strategy development and 10-12 strategic implementation plans.